 - Salted butter: substitute coconut oil and ⅛ teaspoon salt for vegan.

-- Maple syrup: sweeten it up a bit with a touch of maple syrup.
+- Maple syrup: sweeten it up a bit with a touch of pure maple syrup.
 You can also use agave, sugar free agave, monk fruit sweetener or even honey (if you aren't making your bake vegan)!

 - Chopped pecans: to add a little crunch.
 Walnuts are also tasty.